 China and the Global Race for the Future

-The gripping story of a turning point in global affairs, as politicians belatedly awaken to interlinked, systemic threats, both political and economic.
+The gripping story of a turning point in global affairs, as politicians belatedly awaken to serious systemic threats.

 This is the inside story of a revolution in China policy, from Washington to Brussels, Berlin to New Delhi.
-The Rupture explains how so many of the Western politicians, thinkers and business leaders closest to Beijing have transformed into its sharpest opponents; how this collective rethink was dramatically accelerated by the Covid-19 pandemic; and why seemingly obscure debates over 5G technology have become the first test case as to whether the battle for the future may tilt in China’s favour.
+The Rupture explains how many of the Western politicians, thinkers and business leaders closest to Beijing have become its sharpest opponents; how the COVID-19 pandemic dramatically accelerated this collective rethink; and why 5G represents the first test case as to whether China may win the battle for the future.

-Noted China expert Andrew Small offers his detailed account of a rivalry that ranges far beyond US-China ‘great power’ politics.
-He traces US efforts to recast relations with old allies, as Washington has realised that it cannot confront the Chinese challenge alone; he charts the growth of Europe’s role in the technological and economic contest, and Beijing’s attempts to build a coalition of its own, from Moscow to Taliban-run Kabul.
+Noted China expert Andrew Small offers a kaleidoscopic picture of a rivalry ranging far beyond ‘great power’ politics.
+He traces US efforts to recast relations with old allies, as Washington realises that it cannot confront China alone, charting Europe’s growing role in the technological and economic contest, and Beijing’s attempts to build a coalition of its own, from Moscow to Taliban-run Kabul.

 Andrew Small is a senior transatlantic fellow with the German Marshall Fund's Asia Program, which he established in 2006.
-The author of The China-Pakistan Axis (also published by Hurst), he lives in Washington DC.
+The author of The China-Pakistan Axis (also published by Hurst), he lives in Berlin.